It’s a time for happiness and festivities as the Lunar New Year, ‘Seollal’, is just around the corner in South Korea!

 Seollal is a perfect time for families to play some fun games together!
-The most popular traditional game is called ‘yutnori‘, which is a board game with four wooden sticks instead of two dice.
+The most popular traditional game is called ‘yut nori‘, which is a board game with four wooden sticks instead of two dice.
 The main objective of the game is to get all your pawns through to the end and the first one to do that is the winner!

 Other fun games include ‘jegichagi (a game where you kick a shuttlecock and try and keep it in the air for as long as possible)’, ‘neolitwiggi (a Korean jumping game similar to see-sawing)’, and ‘tuho (a game where people throw sticks into a canister)’.
-Go out to parks and try ‘yeon-naligi (kite flying)’ as well!
+Go to a park and try ‘yeon-naligi (kite flying)’ as well!

 10. Hang lucky bags on trees